michael-collins/feeling-responsive/collections/_assignments/modeling-the-airline-chair.md

   submission-notes-enabled: true
   submission_uploads_enabled: true
   title: Submission
-  content: To complete the assignment, upload your project file to your course section
+  content: To complete the assignment, upload your project folder containing your
-    dropbox as a .zip file.
+    file(s) to your course section dropbox as a .zip file.
 If you do not know how to create a zip file, <a href="https://www.wikihow.com/Make-a-Zip-File" title="">see this webpage</a>.
   submission_item: []
   submission:
-  - title: Blender Project Folder (ZIP)
+  - title: World Campus (22081--WC---WBDART----303-------001-)
     url: https://psu.instructure.com/courses/2080832/assignments/12133049
-    section: World Campus (22081--WC---WBDART----303-------001-)
+    section: ''
 topics_covered:
 - modeling
 - project setup